maximtrp/scikit-posthocs/README.rst

     :target: https://pypi.python.org/pypi/scikit-posthocs/

-**scikit-posthocs** is a Python package which provides post hoc tests for pairwise multiple comparisons that are usually performed in statistical data analysis to assess the differences between group levels if a statistically significant result of ANOVA test has been obtained.
+**scikit-posthocs** is a Python package that provides post hoc tests for pairwise multiple comparisons that are usually performed in statistical data analysis to assess the differences between group levels if a statistically significant result of ANOVA test has been obtained.